jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 Modern cloud computing and infrastructure as code approaches are becoming the norm, with this cycle times on delivering new infrastructure is now measured in seconds.
 We can no longer afford lengthy validation and compliance testing cycles.
 We need a rapid, repeatable and scalable approach to testing the new infrastructure configuration.

 While we can launch new hardware rapidly, there is still a lot of work to be done to complete the installation and configuration of server software and applications.
-The great news is that there are a number of different tools already in wide adoption to make this task much easier
+The great news is that there are a number of different tools already in wide adoption to make this task much easier.

 We have seen an evolution of organisations through three phases when adopting an infrastructure as code approach.